-Area of Learning and Experience: ICT and Computer Science
+Area of Learning and Experience: Digital Skills

 Area of Learning and Experience Leader: Mr S Ellett